 You have a New York debt collection judgment.
 Forced to sue, the customer didn’t defend.
 They ignored the lawsuit.
 Your New York debt collection judgment includes legal interest and a return of costs.

-Now that you have the judgment, collection should be relatively straight forward.
-Your knowledge of the client’s business and assets will insure recovery.
+Now that you have the judgment, collection should be relatively straightforward.
+Your knowledge of the client’s business and assets will ensure recovery.

 But before, during or after execution, your customer is trying to set aside the judgment.
 How can your customer have the chance to set aside, vacate your judgment at the 11th hour?
 Didn’t they miss the boat?

 For purposes of a default New York Debt Collection Judgment, your customer may have one more bite at the apple and set aside the New York Debt Collection Default Judgment if they meet both requirements.

 In order for a party to vacate a judgment, the customer must prove that they have:

 1) a meritorious defense and

 2) excusable default.